 Revenue Recognition.
-We recognize revenue in accordance with the SEC's Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements, as amended by Staff Accounting Bulletin No. 104 (together, SAB 101) and ASC 605- Revenue Recognition.
+The Company recognizes revenue in accordance with the SEC's Staff Account Bulletin Topic 13 Revenue Recognition and ASC 605 - Revenue Recognition.

 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable and collectability is probable.
 Delivery is considered to have occurred upon either shipment of the product or arrival at its destination based on the shipping terms of the transaction.
 Our standard terms specify that shipment is FOB BioDrain and we will, therefore, recognize revenue upon shipment in most cases.
 This revenue recognition policy applies to shipments of our FMS units as well as shipments of cleaning solution kits.
 When these conditions are satisfied, we recognize gross product revenue, which is the price we charge generally to our customers for a particular product.
 Under our standard terms and conditions, there is no provision for installation or acceptance of the product to take place prior to the obligation of the customer.
 The customer's right of return is limited only to our standard one-year warranty, whereby we replace or repair, at our option.
 We believe it would be rare that the FMS unit or significant quantities of cleaning solution kits may be returned.
-Additionally, since we buy both the FMS units and cleaning solution kits from "turnkey" suppliers, we would have the right to replacements from the suppliers if this situation should occur.
+Currently we manufacture, test and ship the FMS units from our own warehouse and can easily replace or repair units as needed.
+Additionally, since we buy the cleaning solution/filter kits from "turnkey" suppliers, we would have the right to replacements from the suppliers if this situation should occur.

 Stock-Based Compensation.
 Effective January 1, 2006, we adopted ASC 718- Compensation-Stock Compensation ("ASC 718").
-Under ASC 718 stock-based employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
+Under ASC 718 stockbased employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
 Compensation costs for unvested stock options and non-vested awards that were outstanding at January 1, 2006, are being recognized over the requisite service period based on the grant-date fair value of those options and awards, using a straight-line method.
 We elected the modified-prospective method in adopting ASC 718 under which prior periods are not retroactively restated.